- Select a language for the TTS:

 Play all audios:

-You have full access to this article via your institution.
-Download PDF The US Congress has set a limit on overhead expenses for research done at universities on behalf of the Department of
+The US Congress has set a limit on overhead expenses for research done at universities on behalf of the Department of Defense.

-Defense.
-The provision, approved in a final version of the defence-spending bill on 8 November, says that no more than 35% of research funding can be spent on costs such as maintenance and
+The provision, approved in a final version of the defence-spending bill on 8 November, says that no more than 35% of research funding can be spent on costs such as maintenance and utilities.

-grants.
-Currently, overhead expense rates are negotiated individually with the university department ? the average is 34%, according to the latest survey from the Council on Governmental
+Currently, overhead expense rates are negotiated individually with the university department ? the average is 34%, according to the latest survey from the Council on Governmental Relations.